noahblon/animated-climacons/README.md

 Adam Whitcroft's Climacons as SVGs animated with CSS.

-Visit the [Climacons Font](http://adamwhitcroft.com/climacons/font/) website for the original font.
+Visit the [Climacons Font](http://adamwhitcroft.com/climacons/font/) website to download the original icons..

 ##To Do